Welcome to our review of “Are Massage Chairs Worth the Money?”

 - Heated rollers

 - Calve and foot rollers

 - A lot of adjustment controls (speed, width, strength)

 - Height and Weight limit

-This list of features are things we found makes the most difference in a massage chair.
-However, you don’t need to have all of them in order to find your ideal massage chair.
+This list of features is things we found to make the most difference in a massage chair.
+However, you don’t need to have all of them to find your ideal massage chair.